Alain Delon’s Toweling Blazer and Swimwear in Purple Noon

 - Gold pendant necklace on thin gold chain

 One brand that I’ve encountered that guarantees the toweling blazer’s place as a current style staple is Busbee McQuade, a Los Angeles-based company specializing in “formally informal” clothing for all.
-Their signature items, The Busbee and the heavier-weight The Busbee OG, takes styling cues from classic toweling blazers with its French terry cotton material, slim notch lapels, and patch hip pockets.
+Their signature item, The Busbee, takes styling cues from classic toweling blazers with its French terry cotton material, slim notch lapels, and patch hip pockets.
+Enter the promo code BAMFSTYLE at checkout and you’ll receive 20% off!

 Do Yourself a Favor and…